Shima-710/Wikipedico/README.md

 ---

-Minecraft Plugins  and Datapack for ibuibu
+Minecraft Plugins  and Datapack for ibuibu.

 ### Developing Environment